natedsaint/cuervo/README.md

 At the time of writing... maybe.

 But cuervo is the spanish word for Crow.
-Follow my logc here: Jekyll was named after the mad scientist from Dr. Jekyll and Mr. Hyde.
+Follow my logic here: Jekyll was named after the mad scientist from Dr. Jekyll and Mr. Hyde.
 Heckle was transferring that logic to the magpies from the old Terry Toons animations.
 I'm following the common conception that they were the crows from the old Dumbo cartoon, and giving them a classy Mexican mustache.
 It's so removed